 This is a term or phrase that I’ve heard a lot lately especially in the parenting and blogging world.
 Looking after yourself and self care.
 It might seem obvious what these mean and that we are consciously doing them.
 However I tend to disagree, I think that a lot of people out there are taking on the world, or trying to be Supermum and are taking very little time for themselves.

 Now that might seem like a weird thing to say.
-However in today’s world where there is so much pressure to have the best home, and to be the best parent, it may feel like there is simply no time for you to be you.
-I wholeheartedly agree with this.
-Having recently had a small operation I have honestly needed to look after myself and to practice self care more so than ever before.
-Not only so that I rest and recover, but also so that I relax and take some time out after finishing from my current job.
+However in today’s world where there is so much pressure to have the best home, and to be the best parent, it may feel like there is simply no time for you to be you, or to dedicate some time to self-care.

 I wanted to write this post to share some of reasons why it’s important to look after yourself and to self care.